HOLIDAY ORNAMENT COMPETITION

 In partnership with the College of Engineering Multidisciplinary Design Lab, IIE hosts an annual Holiday Ornament Competition to encourage creativity and spice up the winter season.

 Are you a whiz on the sewing machine, an expert 3D designer, or a generally crafty person?
 Harness your talents and create a winning holiday ornament!
-The deadline for submissions is Monday, 12/7.
 Be sure to read all the fine print below:

 The design must pay tribute to any holiday (Christmas, Kwanza, Lunar New Year, Halloween, Hannukah, Winter solstice, etc.) or the winter season in some way.